nus-cs2030s/2324-s2/docs/unix/essentials.md

 ### `rmdir`: ReMove a subDIRectory

-`rmdir` removes a subDIRectory in the current directory -- note that a directory must be empty before it can be removed.
+`rmdir` removes a subDIRectory in the current directory &mdash; note that a directory must be empty before it can be removed.

 The command